atxFarley/aws_serverless/ui/README.md

 In the AWS Console, go to AWS Amplify
 1. Click the Connect App button
 2. From your existing code: __GitHub__
-  - Other repoistories may also be used.
+   - Other repositories may also be used.
 Read more about that [here](https://docs.aws.amazon.com/amplify/latest/userguide/getting-started.html).
 3. Select repository
 4. Select branch
 5. Check the box for "Connecting a monorepo?
 Pick a folder."
 6. Enter the path for the UI code: __ui/app__
 7. Enter an App name
 8. Edit the Build and test settings
    1. replace:
    `        build:
              commands:
                - npm run build`
    with
    `        build:
                commands:
                  - npm run build -- --prod`
 9. Add the environment variables.
 Mimic what was defined in the local development environment.
 ` MAPBOXURL: <url for mapbox>
  APIURL: <url of the lambda api>
  S3BUCKETURL: <public url for s3bucket>
 `
 10. Save and deploy